danielshervheim/danielshervheim.github.io/_projects/31_Cloth Simulation.md

 # Cloth Simulation

-I wrote this cloth simulation as a project for an animation and planning course I took in university.
+In spring 2019 I took **Animation and Planning in Games** with Dr. Stephen Guy.
+I wrote this cloth simulation for his course.

 Our directive was to implement a physically-based cloth simulation that could interact with the world in real-time.

 ## Media